Albert Green, Private 12951, 9th Battalion, Cheshire Regiment

 Albert left Macclesfield on 3rd September 1914 to begin his military training, which took place at Salisbury Plain and Basingstoke.
 He forfeited 6 days pay on 18 May 1915 for absence between 12th and 17th May.

 The 9th Cheshire Regiment left England for France on 19th July 1915, embarking at Folkestone.
 On 31st October the Battalion relieved the 9th Royal Welsh Fusiliers at Canadian Orchard, east of Festubert, and it was here that Albert died, on 1st November 1915, shortly before his 20th birthday.
+His death was reported in the Macclesfield Times on 26 November 1915:

 Private Albert Green is buried in Grave Ref.
 III.
 B. 12. of the Le Touret Military Cemetery, Richebourg-L’Avoue, Pas-de-Calais, France.